TukuToi/tukutoi-search-and-filter/README.txt

 With TukuToi Search & Filter you can build custom Queries and Front End filters, to search thru your Post, Terms or Users.

 == Changelog ==

+= 2.18.1 =
+* [Added] Support for Custom ShortCodes inside Attributes
+* [Fixed] Conditional was broken if only TukuToi ShortCode wihout Search and Filters was active

 = 2.17.0 =
 * [Added] Support Conditionals in Loops, and ShortCodes in attributes in loops, while retaining query capability